-The standard business advice is to just ask your customers for testimonials and referrals and perhaps offer them an incentive for their time.
+The standard business advice is to ask your customers for a testimonial and perhaps offer them an incentive for their time.
 If you offer real value to your customers and you have raving fans that shouldn’t be too hard right?!

 It’s a horrible feeling wondering what to say to help someone market their product or service.
-Most of us want to help.
-We just don't know how.
-So, unless they’re a seasoned marketer they’re more likely to write something awkward and stilted that they think people want to hear rather than what they actually think.
-They deserve our gratitude, but this approach is unlikely to give you the right messaging and it’s a wasted opportunity because it doesn’t have to be that way.
+Most people want to help.
+They just don't know how.
+So, unless your customer is a seasoned marketer they’re either going to politely ignore your request or write something awkward and stilted that they think people want to hear rather than what they actually think.
+They deserve your gratitude, but this approach is unlikely to give you the right messaging and it’s a wasted opportunity because it doesn’t have to be that way.

 Your customers are people.
-They love what you offer, and you’ve helped them solve some problem in their life.
+They love what you sell, and you’ve helped them solve some problem in their life.
 So, they’re more than likely happy to share their thoughts with you.
 Use that.

 Arrange a time to have a relaxed conversation with them.

 Let them know that you want to put together some testimonials to market your product or service.
-Explain to them that you understand that it can be really hard to give a testimonial, so instead all you want to do is have a very relaxed chat with them about what you do and how it helped them.
-Let them know that you want to record the conversation, so that you can play back what they say and use some of the conversation to create a testimonial.
+Explain to them that you understand that it can be really hard to give a testimonial, so instead all you want to do is have a very relaxed conversation with them about your product or service and how it helped them.
+Let them know that you want to record the conversation, so that you can play back what they said and use some of the conversation to create a testimonial.
 Make sure that they know that you will run anything you use past them before you use it.

 If you can see them in person then do it in person.
 If you can’t then set up a meeting on Zoom.